 Anti-inflammatory properties

-The consumption of pineapple has been known to possess anti-inflammatory properties that can aid in relieving pain and discomfort linked with medical conditions such as swollen joints or carpal tunnel syndrome.
-These conditions are commonly experienced during pregnancy and can be alleviated with the help of pineapple.
+Pineapple possesses anti-inflammatory properties that can aid in relieving pain and discomfort linked with medical conditions such as swollen joints or carpal tunnel syndrome.
+These conditions are commonly experienced during pregnancy and can be alleviated by eating pineapple.

 Enhance your digestive health

-Pineapple boasts a wealth of dietary fibre, a key component in promoting efficient digestion and reducing the uncomfortable issue of constipation, a common complaint among expectant mothers.
-Further, bromelain in pineapple offers additional support by effectively breaking down proteins and promoting the gut’s overall health.
+Pineapple has lots of dietary fibre, a key component in promoting efficient digestion and reducing constipation, a common complaint among expectant mothers.
+Further, bromelain in pineapple offers additional support by effectively breaking down proteins and promoting gut’s overall health.

 Hydrating benefits for expectant mothers